NickNaso/hertzy/README.md

 #### emit(evt, [, ...args])

 The **emit()** method allows you to dispatch an event on a selected **frequency**.
-It takes as required parameter **evt**, that need to be a valid String and represents the name of your event.
+It takes as required parameter **evt**.
 Others optional parameters will be passed to the listeners of the specified event.
+Remenber **evt** need to be a valid String otherwise you will get an error.

 ```js